 - Personal injury: As with most personal injury cases, the statute of limitations to seek compensation for physical injuries after car accidents in Alabama is two years.
 This means you have two years from the date of your accident to file a lawsuit in the state’s civil courts.

 - Wrongful death: If a family member was killed in a car accident due to someone else’s negligence, you could file a wrongful death lawsuit within two years.
+A wrongful death attorney in Alabama can ensure the necessary case is brought in time.

 - Property damage: Alabama Code Section 6-2-34 gives you up to six years to file your lawsuit if you only petition for damages to your vehicle or other property.